tmonks/100-days-of-code/r2-log.md

 ### Day 5:
 R2/D5 #100DaysOfCode
 Worked on the #freeCodeCamp Metric Imperial converter project.
 Implemented a lot of the logic for parsing the input, and a few of the tests with chai.
 Also wrapped up a really fun project at work where I got to solve a big challenge with SQL and Autohotkey

+### Day 6:
+R2/D6 #100DaysOfCode #freeCodeCamp
+Improved the input parsing and got a few more tests passing on the Metric Imperial converter project.
+Also played some Code Combat for the first time with my 9yo daughter this morning.
+I'm happy to say she enjoyed it almost as much as me😁

+### Day 7:
+R2/D7 #100DaysOfCode
+Didn't have a lot of time to code today with all the presents to wrap, but I did get to work on the Metric Imperial converter a little this morning.
+Improved the error handling and got a couple more tests to pass.

+Merry Christmas & happy coding! 🎅🎄